EllieWasteland/HALOCEVR-Installer/README.md

 Installation has been designed to be as painless as possible.

 1. Head to the **[Releases](../../releases)** section on the right sidebar of this repository.
-2. Download the latest version of the installer.
+2. Download your preferred version: the lightweight online installer or the complete offline installer.
-3. Run the application.
+3. Run the application (Administrator rights are required to apply the mandatory base game patch).
-4. In the interface, select the **root folder** where your game is installed.
+4. In the interface, select your preferred language (English or Spanish) and the **root folder** where your game is installed.
 A clean copy of **Halo Custom Edition** or **Halo PC** is required.
 5. Click **Install** and let the automated system handle the rest.

 > **Note:** Once installation finishes, close the installer.
 If you installed the launcher, use it to select your mode.
 Otherwise, just put on your headset and launch the game as you normally would to play in VR!